FRRouting/frr/doc/user/ospf_fundamentals.rst

 flooding.

-This section aims to give a distilled, but accurate, description of the more important workings of :abbr:`OSPF`@ which an administrator may need to know to be able best configure and trouble-shoot :abbr:`OSPF`@.
+This section aims to give a distilled, but accurate, description of the more important workings of :abbr:`OSPF` which an administrator may need to know to be able best configure and trouble-shoot :abbr:`OSPF`.

 OSPF Mechanisms
 ---------------